confluentinc/demo-dsp-fraud-detection/README.md

 ### Validate Topic Setup Success
-To validate the Connector topic streams were set up correctly the following steps can be taken.
+To validate the Connector topic streams were properly established, the following optional steps can be taken.

 1. Log into [Confluent Cloud](https://confluent.cloud/login)
 2. Select `Environments`